Click to find DOT physical locations in UTAH

 Submit your CDL Self-Certification and Medical Certificate to Utah DLD

 Submit the following two documents:

 - Commercial Driver License Medical Self Certification – download the form (CDL 42) here from Utah Department of Public Safety.

-- Copy of your valid DOT Medical Examiner’s Certificate (medical card only, not the long form) or Utah Intrastate Waiver card.
+- Copy of your valid DOT Medical Examiner’s Certificate (MCSA-5876) and, if applicable, your Utah Intrastate Waiver card.
 Enlarge the copy to ensure that all information is legible.

 Utah Driver License Division